chef/cookstyle/README.md

 ## Cookstyle vs. Foodcritic

 Cookstyle is the replacement for Foodcritic.
-For more information on why we made the decision to replace Foodcritic see our blog post [Goodbye Foodcritic](https://blog.chef.io/goodbye-foodcritic/)
+For more information on why we decided to replace Foodcritic see our blog post [Goodbye Foodcritic](https://blog.chef.io/goodbye-foodcritic/)

 ## Installation